 What to expect from me as a person?

 One of the first things that comes to my mind, is DRAMA FREE.
 I have a positive approach towards every situation and I believe that good communication is the key.
 You live and you learn.
 To admit mistakes is a very fullfilling experience and I feel confident with that.
 What are we if not humans after all?
 I am in love with Mother Earth and also to learn about old native cultures, who are still more rooted than the new societies.I am in love with life, and I believe in people and the chance to UNLEARN.
 Regarding people, I love meeting new people, but also feel really comfortable by being alone.
 I love meditating and I use a bit of my time everyday to it.

 I am really interested to bring workawayers in order to exchange something constructive from each other.

 I am the kind of person you can count on, a person of my word.
-I will always be honest about our abilities or limitations :) That is one of the reasons I love polar dogs, they are straight forward.
+I will always be honest about our abilities or limitations :) That is one of the reasons I love polar dogs, they are straightforward.
 You know what to expect from them.
-I am not here to sell myself, but to help, to be flexible and to get things done.
+I am not here to sell myself, but to help, to be flexible, and to get things done.

 I can't wait to see you soon!

 You might love dogs, but that’s not enough.
 First things first.
 YOU NEED TO GET TO KNOW EACH INDIVIDUAL on every possible aspect that is going to affect their performance… and then… you need to be aware of what the dogs need.
 This is not, feed, water, clean poo, repeat.
-I need you to be interested about how a husky kennel is managed, so you can understand our daily life.
+I need you to be interested in how a husky kennel is managed, so you can understand our daily life.
 To enjoy daily husky talks about many different topics regarding huskies and sleddogs.
 At some point, you will know our dogs just by their sound or their gait if you are genuinely interested.